taget/taget.github.io/_posts/openstack/2014-09-18-request-data-flow.md

     self.compute_task_api.build_instances(context,

-compute_task_api is an rpc request to nova-conductor service.
+compute_task_api is a rpc request to nova-conductor service.

 Go to nova/conductor/manager.py, We will find the function